 Grow A Hedge

 If you have a bit of time, then you could consider growing a hedge around your property.
 When you do this, there are some things that you need to consider.
 You should think about how high you want it to be and you’ll need to be committed to maintaining it if you want to have it looking presentable.
 You’ll also want to consider how much light it is going to be blocked by the hedge so make sure not to start this project if you aren’t sure it is for you.
-If you are looking for a quick fix for your privacy, you could purchase a fake hedge which won’t take half as much time or maintenance.
+If you are looking for a quick fix for your privacy, you could purchase a fake hedge that won’t take half as much time or maintenance.

 Invest in Gates